Invasive Mosquitoes

 Invasive Aedes aegypti (pronounced AY-dees ah-JIP-tie) mosquitoes are native to the tropical and subtropical areas of the world.
 Because they are not native to California, they don't thrive in the state's natural areas, but they do live and thrive in cities and backyards near people.
 They have expanded their infestations worldwide in recent years.

 Over the last decade, these mosquitoes have spread throughout warmer regions in California and are currently detected in 19 counties.
 In 2022, two Aedes aegypti mosquitoes were detected in Santa Clara County, and we took an aggressive approach to containing and monitoring for the presence of the invasive mosquito.
-We did not detect any additional invasive Aedes mosquitoes until March 2024, when we discovered adult female Aedes aegypti in East San José.
+We did not detect any additional invasive Aedes mosquitoes until March 2024.
+As of November 2024, we have detected this mosquito in six new locations throughout the county.

 This mosquito is of special concern because it has the potential to transmit several diseases that are not currently in the county, including Zika, dengue, yellow fever, and chikungunya.
 These mosquitoes can be easily transported to areas they are not established in via their eggs glued to plants like lucky bamboo and/or tires, or even through cars as they follow you inside.
 We routinely respond to travel cases from travelers returning to the county who are harboring these viruses.